TITANMODE/Discord-Javascript-Token-Logger/README.md

 4. Obsfucate the code.

-5. Convince a user to go to that channel and execute the obsfucated code inside of the inspect element console.
+5. Convince a user to join that server and execute the obsfucated code inside of the inspect element console.